open-telemetry/opentelemetry-specification/specification/api-tracing.md

 Required parameters:

-- The new **operation name**, which supersedes whatever was passed in when the `Span` was started
+- The new **span name**, which supersedes whatever was passed in when the `Span` was started

 #### End